In this article:

 As a next step, everyone in the circle will now nominate someone for that role.
 The way this is done in sociocracy is that everyone writes down their own nomination on a little sheet of paper.
-We offer templates for nominations in the handout to ELC, but really, the piece of paper can be empty.
+We offer printable templates for nominations in one of the handouts with our group Sociocracy Basics ELC course, but really, the piece of paper can be empty.
 The only thing it needs to say is “I, (your name), nominate (name of who you nominate)”.
-In case you filling more than one role at once, indicate what roles you are nominating for.
+In case you’re filling more than one role at once, indicate what roles you are nominating for.

 Share nomination in round